New Mexico library killer sentenced to life in prison

 The result was what the judge described as “a tsunami of harm” for the victims and their families.

-Hudson went on to say there appeared to be two sides to Jouett — one a caring and compassionate young man; the other an isolated teen who was struggling with anxiety, depression and substance abuse.
+Hudson said there appeared to be two sides to Jouett — one a caring and compassionate young man; the other an isolated teen who was struggling with anxiety, depression and substance abuse.
 Still, he said he would not ask why Jouett did what he did.

 “I do not ask why because there is no why that would ever suffice.
 No one will leave today with that question answered,” the judge said.